 You can download the Guardian Connect app here.
 You can download it for no cost.

 The Guardian Connect app is compatible with iOS9 and above.
-The app will be compatible with the following hardware devices: iPhone 4S iPhone 5 iPhone 5C iPhone 5S iPhone 6 iPhone 6 Plus iPhone 6S iPhone 6S Plus iPhone SE iPod Touch (5th generation) iPod Touch (6th generation) iPad 3 iPad 4 iPad Air iPad Air 2 iPad Pro iPad Mini iPad Mini 2 iPad Mini 3 iPad Mini 4
+The app will be compatible with the following hardware devices: iPhone 4S iPhone 5 iPhone 5C iPhone 5S iPhone 6 iPhone 6 Plus iPhone 6S iPhone 6S Plus iPhone SE iPhone 8 and iPhone X iPod Touch (5th generation) iPod Touch (6th generation) iPad 3 iPad 4 iPad Air iPad Air 2 iPad Pro iPad Mini iPad Mini 2 iPad Mini 3 iPad Mini 4

 We are working to add Android functionality in the near future; however at this time the app is only compatible with iOS devices.